2022 Texas wildfires

 The 2022 Texas Wildfires are a series of wildfires occurring in 2022 in the state of Texas.
 They include 371 individual fires occurring throughout Texas.
 A total of 210,045 acres were burned in the 2022 Texas wildfires according to the Texas A&M Forest Service, with the largest fire being the Eastland Complex fire.

 Background

-Dormant Fire Season

-From Mid-February to Mid-April, vegetation is often dead or dormant.
-Combined with dry winds, low humidity, and La Niña-related conditions, fuels can ignite more easily—and once started, fires spread rapidly due to these atmospheric patterns.
-This timeframe sees elevated wildfire activity in the absence of vegetation green-up.

-Brad Smith of Texas A&M Forest Service notes this aligns with La Niña cycles, which intensify dryness and wind in winter into spring.

-Growing-Season Peak

-From March to May, as vegetation greens up and then dries, especially after a wet winter, the combination of abundant grass fuel, warmer, drier weather, and occasional lightning can ignite severe wildfires.
-These months contribute to a significant proportion of the state's largest fires.

-Year-Round Risk

-Over time, Texas has seen a trend toward year-round wildfire risk, driven by changing land use, climate trends, and increased human activity.
-According to Fire Chief Wes Moorehead, what used to be two distinct seasons have blurred, as fire conditions now show up in all months.
-This is further compounded by climate change, which has extended "fire weather"—days combining heat, dryness, and wind—raising wildfire potential across the state.
+While "fire season" varies every year in Texas, most wildfires occur in between February and April.
+However, there is an increasing fire danger all year-round.
+Fire conditions can be exacerbated by drought, strong winds, La Niña, and vegetation growth.
+Climate change is leading to increased temperatures, lower humidity levels, and drought conditions that are happening more often.

 Notable fires

 Eastland Complex

 On March 17, 2022, a fire complex formed around 3 km SE of Romney.

 It was claimed to have been started by drought condition and is now 90% contained.
 The biggest fire so far is the Kidd fire, burning about 42,333 acres.

 Smoke from the fires reached as far as Houston.